Lh4355/ChefBoyardee-Game/Backlog.md

 Music
 - Credit chef_music (Tetes Raides, un p'tit air)
-- Change background music to trigger only when on I want it
-- Add music/audio for robbery

 Additions
 - the movers have a toolkit that can be used to fix your can to 100% health